Amazing Pie Crust Recipe

 Now you are ready for the filling.

 While all of our rooms have their own individual charm suitable for relaxation after the most wonderful day of adventures or even just after some delightful pie, we recommend the Harriet Beecher Stowe room, the Theodore Roosevelt room or the Emily Dickinson room.
-These rooms feature comfortable king beds, fireplaces, jacuzzi-style tubs and a relaxing stay before and after your day.
+These rooms feature comfortable king beds, fireplaces, jetted tubs and a relaxing stay before and after your day.